esplint/IRACpm/README.md

 IRACpm R Package: Applies a 7-8 order distortion correction to IRAC astrometric data from the Spitzer Space Telescope and includes a function for measuring apparent proper motions between different Epochs.

-Instructions for installation into R
+#Instructions for installation into R

-:Open R
 install.packages("devtools")

 library(devtools)

 install_github("esplint/IRACpm")

-Basic work flow:
+#Basic work flow:

 1) Read in files containing output from the Spitzer Science Center’s APEX single frame module form MOPEX using read.in.data.